Headstorm/data-science-toolbox/batch-vs-stream/batch-vs-stream-overview.md

 This is the traditional data analytics paradigm.
 Imagine the following scenario: a financial institute such as a bank collects data during the working hours, and performs analytics on the collected data during off hours.
 There is a clear gap between the data collection/loading step and the analytics step, and the data comes in batches, a bounded format.

-## Batch Processing Technology Landscape
+## Batch Processing Frameworks

 Easy mode.
-Most companies have used Spark, MapReduce, Hadoop, or a combination of these.
+Most companies use Spark, MapReduce, Hadoop, or a combination of these.

 ## Batch is cool, what about stream?

 For the same financial institute, now they want to perform analytcis on the fly.
 Now they need stream processing.
 Stream processing works with unbounded data instead of bounded data in batch processing.
 It is a type of data processing engine designed with infinite data in mind.
 One can argue batch processing is a special case of stream processing.
-Check [here](https://iwringer.wordpress.com/2015/08/03/patterns-for-streaming-realtime-analytics/) for a list of use cases scenarios/patterns where stream processing is needed
+Check [here](https://iwringer.wordpress.com/2015/08/03/patterns-for-streaming-realtime-analytics/) for a list of use cases scenarios/patterns where stream processing is needed.

 ### Important Aspects of Stream Processing